Indicial treatment in the public service

 - Recruitment justified by the needs of the services or the nature of your duties and by the impossibility of recruiting a civil servant

-- Employed in a municipality with less than 1 000 inhabitants or in a group of municipalities with less than 15 000 inhabitants
+- Employment in a municipality with less than 1 000 inhabitants or in a group of municipalities with less than 15 000 inhabitants

-- Occupy a job in a new municipality resulting from the merger of municipalities of less than 1,000 inhabitants, for a period of 3 years following the creation of the new municipality, extended, possibly, until 1er renewal of the municipal council
+- Employment in a new municipality resulting from the merger of municipalities of less than 1,000 inhabitants, for a period of 3 years following the creation of the new municipality, extended, possibly, until 1er renewal of the municipal council

-- Occupy a job, in a commune of less than 2,000 inhabitants or in a group of communes of less than 10,000 inhabitants, the creation or elimination of which depends on the decision of an authority that imposes itself on the territorial authority (for example, employment of a specialized territorial agent of nursery schools - Atsem - the creation or elimination of which depends on decisions to open or close classes by the National Education)
+- Employment, in a municipality with less than 2,000 inhabitants or in a group of municipalities with less than 10,000 inhabitants, the creation or elimination of which depends on the decision of an authority that is binding on the territorial authority (for example, employment of a specialized territorial agent of nursery schools - Atsem - the creation or elimination of which depends on decisions to open or close classes by the National Education)

 The reassessment takes into account the results of your annual professional interviews or the evolution of your functions.